p9c/tri/declarations.md

 ## Syntax Definition Pseudocode

-Below is all of the elements within their valid positions (only `name` fields must have specific position), * indicates mandatory and 1 indicates only one is permitted:
+Below is all of the elements within their valid positions (only `name` fields must have specific position within the containing Tri), * indicates mandatory and 1 indicates only one is permitted:

       Tri{
          "name", *1